clarkfitzg/clarkfitzg.github.io/_posts/2017-09-13-comparing-parquet-with-txt.gz.md

 brought the 23 hours down to 1.5 hours.

-[Apache Parquet](https://parquet.apache.org/), a binary columnar format, seemed like it would further reduce the overhead.
+[Apache Parquet](https://parquet.apache.org/), a binary columnar format, seemed like it would further reduce overhead and help future work.
 I saved the data in Parquet with Snappy compression, [bucketing the data](https://cwiki.apache.org/confluence/display/Hive/LanguageManual+DDL+BucketedTables) as follows: